pragatisingh167/Data_Analysis_in_Hospitality_Domain/README.md

 Provide visualizations and summary statistics to facilitate decision-making.
 Equip AtliQ Grands with valuable information for strategic planning and improvements.

-Project Structure
+Project includes :
-data/: Contains datasets used for analysis. notebooks/: Jupyter notebooks for each step of the analysis process. scripts/: Python scripts for data cleaning, transformation, and exploration. results/: Output files, charts, and graphs generated during the analysis. docs/: Additional documentation related to the project.
+Jupyter notebooks for each step of the analysis process.
+Python scripts for data cleaning, transformation, and exploration.
+Output files, charts, and graphs generated during the analysis.
+Additional documentation related to the project.